 Building upon the previous topics and discussion, you could spend some time thinking about whether leadership matters in mergers and acquisitions.
-If your answer to the question is yes, it does.
-Let’s further study the role of leadership during such complicated business processes.
+If your answer to the question is “yes, it does,” let’s further study the role of leadership during this complicated business process.

 Transformational leadership and organizational commitment

-According to the meta-analysis of modern leadership, among different leadership styles, transformational leadership was found to positively shape employees’ commitment to their organization (Jackson et al., 2013).
-According to previous occupational research, a leader categorized as a transformational leader contains some typical behavioral characteristics: First, idealized influence is demonstrated by the leader who cares about the organization and its members (Bass, 1999).
+According to a meta-analysis of modern leadership, among different leadership styles, transformational leadership was found to positively shape employees’ commitment to their organization (Jackson et al., 2013).
+A leader categorized as a transformational leader has some typical behavioral characteristics: First, idealized influence is demonstrated by the leader who cares about the organization and its members (Bass, 1999).
 Since the leader is concerned with the shared mission and vision of the group, their followers would be more likely to develop an attitude of trust and enhance their organizational identification.
 In addition, inspirational motivation occurs when the leader sets a challenging goal for the employees and encourages them to expand their potential at work.
 The third type of behavior is intellectual stimulation, which refers to fostering creativity and critical thinking among the employees.
 Finally, individualized consideration occurs when the leader observes and recognizes employees’ strengths and weaknesses through close supervision (Jackson et al., 2013).

 Self-Check Questions